TrelisResearch/arc-agi-2025/o3-tools/README.md

 A tool for testing OpenAI o3/o4 models on ARC-AGI tasks with and without code interpreter tools.

-**Tweaks**
+**Todo**
+[ ] Possibly improve the gzip approach further to make it more meaningful.
+Right now, correct programs often have a longer MDL (program + description) than a null program.
+[ ] Use the MDL to set up a priority list of programs to be improved upon in a later implementation.
+Sample that priority list to see if it improves on the solve rate versus the responses api with internal tool loops.
 [x] prompt so that the model keeps reasoning until it finds a python program that solves (for the tool use case). don't include the test examples in the prompt.
-[ ] Use gzip for the program too (strip comments), possibly this removes the need for having the alpha and beta parameters.
-Also, make sure we're including all train examples for that task in the data description length (I think we're doing that already right?)
+[x] Use gzip for the program too (strip comments), possibly this removes the need for having the alpha and beta parameters.
+Also, make sure we're including all train examples for that task in the data description length.
+[x] **Fixed residual calculation**: Changed from broken "actual-value-if-wrong" to proper difference-based approach (`residual = actual - predicted`) that allows perfect reconstruction and follows true MDL principle.
+[x] **Fixed MDL to use training examples**: Changed from using test output (wrong!) to using training examples (correct!) - MDL now represents the cost of encoding the training pattern, not predicting the test.

 **Open questions:**
 - What happens if the grid output isn't the right size? how is pixel accuracy and MDL score calculated?